 Short excerpt of larger Audio file either PZI Zen Online talk or sesshin

-Special Program on the 4 Boundless Vows: John Tarrant, Jon Joseph & Michelle Riddle chant the 4 Boundless vows in sino-japanese.
+Special Program on The 4 Boundless Vows: John Tarrant, Jon Joseph, & Michelle Riddle chant the 4 Boundless Vows in English and Sino-Japanese.
+Excerpt from the Sunday program recorded August 1, 2021.

-Special Program on the 4 Boundless Vows: Michelle Riddle on the 4th vow – I vow to live the great Buddha Way.
+Part 4: I vow to live the Great Buddha Way.
+Michelle Riddle takes up the 4th of the 4 Vows.
 What seems impossible may not be possible to ignore!
-Koans and sutras give many instructions on how to live this way but you must live them your way, not anyone else’s.
-Like great art it is an individual expression but it touches on and speaks to something we all feel.
-About realizing we are here!
+Koans and sutras give many instructions on how to live, but you must live the Great Buddha Way as you.
+Like great art, it is an intimate and particular expression, but speaks to something we all feel, and something we all must do: realizing we are here!
+Excerpt from the Sunday session recorded August 1, 2021.

 John Tarrant and Tess Beasley welcome everyone to Summer Sesshin.
-Participants add their voices to the vessel of sesshin.
-Music from Jordan McConnell.
-Cantor: Amaryllis Fletcher – Closing words from Jon Joseph.
+Participants add their voices, forming the vessel of sesshin.
+Music from Jordan McConnell, Cantor Amaryllis Fletcher, and closing words from Jon Joseph.

 How does the bodhisattva of compassion use all those hands and eyes?
 How do I express Guanyin?
 How is Guanyin showing up in my life?
 John Tarrant’s afternoon meditation & talk, Part 2 of this two-session Dragons of the Blue Cliff 1-Day Retreat.
 In the PZI Digital Temple, as recorded June 6, 2021.